TAMU-CPT/training-material/topics/phage-annotation-pipeline/tutorials/Apollo-record-to-Genbank/tutorial.md

 >    > If applicable, add "misc_feature" for cos end sequence with the defined coordinates to indicate the cos end sequence .
 See below for an example.
 >    > ![](../../images/Apollo-record-to-Genbank-screenshots/5-misc-feature.PNG)
 >    >

+If you made these edits in genbank file in Artemis, you can generate a 5 column table (sequin table format) required for Genbank submission by going to File-->Save an entry as -->Sequin table format.
+You may also save a DNA sequence FASTA file by going to File-->Write-->All bases-->FASTA format.
+Altanatively, you can use the DNA sequence file you retrieved from Apollo ealier.

 # Step 4: Final Formatting for GenBank Deposit
 For Genbank submission through [BankIt](https://www.ncbi.nlm.nih.gov/WebSub/?tool=genbank), you need to provide a 5 column table text file, a DNA sequence FASTA file, and fill in genome source information as required.